 When it comes to the liquid, you don’t need milk to make this batter.
 All chickpea flour needs is water.
 I told you it was good stuff.

-Stage Three: Arranging the Bread
+Stage Three: Arrange the Bread

 A good firm wholemeal loaf is best for this vegan savoury bread pudding. you want something that can hold up to a wet batter without disintegrating.
 Whilst sourdough is nice and firm, it’s not ideal in this instance as it’s a) not as absorbent and b) has too many holes in it.